-Daylight saving time starts this Sunday morning, March 12.
-And for many Americans, the change is a problem to lose some sleep over.
+Daylight Saving Time starts this Sunday morning, March 11.
+For many Americans, the change is a problem to lose some sleep over.

 Springing ahead one hour can take the pep out of your step.
 People on average sleep 40 minutes less than their normal amount on the night following the springtime change, the National Sleep Foundation says.

 - Cyberloafing: On the Monday after shifting to daylight saving time, employees spend more time than normal surfing the web for content unrelated to their work, according to a Penn State study.
 The surfing results in potentially massive productivity losses, the study concluded.